-And, you'll learn about what's going on behind the scenes in traditional veterinary practices for the smart, committed, and compassionate people who choose this profession ... and how the work pressures and client demands pile up.
+And, you'll learn about what's going on behind the scenes in traditional veterinary practices.
+Get insights about the smart, committed, and compassionate people who choose this profession.
+Learn how the work pressures and client demands pile up.

 Points of Agreement with Zen and the Art of Caring for Pets

-Kelleher shares ways she learned to process interactions with veterinary clients and coworkers and the cases that linger on the heart and mind.
+Kelleher shares ways she learned to process interactions with veterinary clients and coworkers.
+She reflects on the cases that linger on the heart and mind.
 She talks about navigating situations where caring does real damage to her and others in the veterinary profession.

-She finds ways to engage with clients and their pets now that create space for connection and improved wellness for each participant in the process ... which, it seems to me, often requires much more of families, including frequent appointments (at least initially), various holistic herbs or products, home-prepared meals (raw or cooked), and sometimes sourcing and rotating unusual protein sources.
+Kelleher finds ways to engage with clients and their pets now that create space for connection and improved wellness for each participant in the process.
+That process often seems to require much more of families.
+That includes frequent appointments (at least initially), various holistic herbs or products, home-prepared meals (raw or cooked), and sometimes sourcing and rotating unusual protein sources.

 So far so good, right?
 I'm not particularly for or against any of that ... even knowing how often home-made pet diets end up being deficient in various ways.

 Kelleher and I share concerns with overvaccination in pets.
-We've traded notes about how I leverage titer tests for my current crew, after our original canine heroine suffered a rare / severe adverse rabies vaccine reaction that resulted in a long battle that we ultimately lost.
+We've traded notes about how I leverage titer tests for my current crew.
+That decision follows our original canine heroine suffering a rare / severe adverse rabies vaccine reaction that resulted in a long battle that we ultimately lost.

 She uses acupuncture and chiropractic, both of which I've used for my dogs over the years.

-Kelleher often prescribes things from Chinese medicine, which I've used for myself along with acupuncture many years ago to resolve a chronic condition with the help of an honest-to-Pete, from-China Chinese practitioner who would send me home with paper bags of dried herbs and stuff to boil into a foul-smelling / horrible-tasting tea.
+Kelleher often prescribes things from Chinese medicine, which I've used for myself along with acupuncture many years ago to resolve a chronic condition.
+I worked with an honest-to-Pete, from-China Chinese practitioner who sent me home with paper bags of dried herbs and stuff to boil into a foul-smelling / horrible-tasting tea.